paulkarpenko/us-code-ui/uscode/title-47-telecommunications/chapter-005-wire-or-radio-communication.md

 #### References in Text
 This chapter, referred to in text, was in the original “this Act”, meaning act June 19, 1934, ch.
 652, 48 Stat.
 1064, known as the Communications Act of 1934, which enacted this chapter, amended [section 35 of this title](./chapter-002-submarine-cables.md#section-35), [section 21 of Title 15](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title15-section21&num=0&edition=prelim), Commerce and Trade, section 487 of former Title 46, Shipping, and sections 1, 2, 5, and 15 of former Title 49, Transportation, and repealed sections 484 to 487 of former Title 46.
 For complete classification of this Act to the Code, see Tables.

+#### Short Title of 2025 Amendment
+Pub.
+L. 119–12, § 1, May 19, 2025, 139 Stat.
+55, provided that: “This Act [enacting [section 223a of this title](./chapter-005-wire-or-radio-communication.md#section-223a), amending [section 223 of this title](./chapter-005-wire-or-radio-communication.md#section-223), and enacting provisions set out as notes under sections 223 and 223a of this title] may be cited as the ‘Tools to Address Known Exploitation by Immobilizing Technological Deepfakes on Websites and Networks Act’ or the ‘TAKE IT DOWN Act’.”

+#### Short Title of 2024 Amendment
+Pub.
+L. 118–159, div.
+E, title LIV, § 5401, Dec.
+23, 2024, 138 Stat.
+2449, provided that: “This title [amending [section 1603 of this title](./chapter-015-secure-and-trusted-communications-networks.md#section-1603) and enacting provisions set out as a note under [section 309 of this title](./chapter-005-wire-or-radio-communication.md#section-309)] may be cited as the ‘Spectrum and Secure Technology and Innovation Act of 2024’.”

 #### Short Title of 2023 Amendment
 Pub.
 L. 117–338, § 1, Jan.
 5, 2023, 136 Stat.
 6156, provided that: “This Act [amending sections 152, 153, and 276 of this title and enacting provisions set out as notes under [section 152 of this title](./chapter-005-wire-or-radio-communication.md#section-152)] may be cited as the ‘Martha Wright-Reed Just and Reasonable Communications Act of 2022’.”